gwencitaaa/portfolio/README.md

 I looked through Google fonts for a while, and did searches on what fonts were readable and popular for design.

-I love looked for fonts, so I was happy to just find ones I liked and see how they looked.
+I love looking at fonts, so I was happy to just find ones I liked and see how they looked.

 I thought Oswald made a bold statement and was also readable.
 But when I saw it on the page, I didn't like how it looked, so I tried to find a font with more curves.
 I settled on Rajdhani.
+It has a modern, stylised feel but is still readable and clean.

 Oswald font